 Chania is an incredibly walkable city, and I firmly believe the best way to experience Chania is on foot.
 I stumbled on the Municipal Garden of Chania this way – a delightful little park with lots of animals and a cafe, unassumingly in the middle of the city.

 Chania has many such modest gems, just waiting to be discovered.
 Don’t be afraid to walk down whatever road or alley takes your fancy; you never know what you might find, and it’s quite safe.

 Here is a list of some of the more popular attractions and things to do in Chania:

-- Chania Old Town: You can’t get to the harbour without walking through the old town, which is fabulous to explore on foot.
-Try to get lost in the narrow alleyways (don’t worry; it’s almost impossible to actually get lost, but lots of fun to explore).
+- Chania Old Town: You can’t get to the harbor without walking through the old town, which is fabulous to explore on foot.
+Try to get lost in the narrow alleyways (don’t worry; it’s almost impossible to get lost, but lots of fun to explore).
 There are little themed streets and pockets within the old town, including an old Jewish district, Muslim area, leather alley, jewelry shop row, cafes, pottery shops, and other delightful places to discover.

 - Maritime Museum: Located in the Firkas Fortress.
 A great way to learn about Crete’s storied nautical history, starting in the Minoan period, and moving through the Byzantine, Venetian, and Turkish periods, up to the German invasion during WWII.

 - Archaeological Museum of Chania: Covers Chania’s history which dates back to about 2200BC when it was called Kydonia by the Minoans.